ember-learn/ember-blog/source/2019-05-24-the-ember-times-issue-99.md

-new ways for you to **mock requests** in **Fastboot** tests 👢💨, faster builds on Windows with Docker 🐳, new addon ember-did-resize-modifier released 📐, and last, but not least, Crash Log - a new Ember and more podcast 🎙!
+new ways for you to **mock requests** in **Fastboot** tests 👢💨, faster builds on Windows with Docker 🐳, new addon ember-did-resize-modifier released 📐, and last, but not least, Crash Log: a new Ember and more podcast 🎙!

 ---